Learn. Heal. Play. Connect. Evolve.

 Bloom's media & online self discovery, diversity, equity, & inclusion, leadership, and wellness workshops help youth, adults, parents, educators, administrators, thought leaders, creatives, and business owners make personal and community health and wellness a priority.

 Bloom uses the latest insights from public health, psychology, neuroscience, and tech to create engaging media, online learning platforms, curriculum, workshops, and online and in person conferences that help humans bloom into their best selves.

-Bloom helps individuals, families, schools, nonprofits, and businesses plant seeds of mindfulness, play, productivity, empathy, and inclusivity in their everyday lives and create roadmaps for holistic success!
+We help our clients plant seeds of mindfulness, play, productivity, resilience, empathy, and inclusivity in their everyday lives and create roadmaps for holistic success!

 Dr. Akoumany created the 2019 Bloom Wellness Summit which was sponsored by the Johns Hopkins Center for Adolescent Health in Baltimore, MD to help middle school girls and their teachers brainstorm and learn how to make wellness a priority at their schools. https://www.jhsph.edu/research/centers-and-institutes/center-for-adolescent-health/blog/bloom-wellness-summit.

 She presented at the ADVIS (Association of Delaware Valley Independent Schools) Professional Development Conference on “Making Students of Color’s Mental Health and Wellbeing A Priority” in December 2019.
 She served as a keynote speaker at the National Coalition for Girls Schools Educating Girls Symposium At Bryn Mawr and an Urban Education Class at Towson University n November 2019 on how to help girls thrive in school, college, and beyond.
 She also presented at the 2018 NAIS POCC Conference on Self Care & Mindfulness Strategies for Faculty of Color.